vyos/vyos-documentation/docs/configuration/highavailability/index.rst

 High availability
 =================

-VRRP (Virtual Redundancy Protocol) provides active/backup redundancy for routers.
+VRRP (Virtual Router Redundancy Protocol) provides active/backup redundancy for routers.
 Every VRRP router has a physical IP/IPv6 address, and a virtual address.
 On startup, routers elect the master, and the router with the highest priority becomes the master and assigns the virtual address to its interface.